-Expressway version X8.2.1 is a maintenance release and does not introduce any new features or major changes to behavior.
-See Resolved issues [p.4] and Open issues [p.8] for changes since the previous feature release.
+Version X8.2.1 is a maintenance release and does not introduce any new features or major changes to behavior.
+See Open and Resolved Issues [p.7] for changes since the previous release.

 New features in X8.2

 Unified Communications: Jabber Guest